mnmlsniper/covermba/docs/architecture.md

 ## Data Flow

 1. Swagger specification is loaded and parsed
+2. RequestCollector is initialized with baseUrl and basePath
-2. API requests are recorded during test execution
+3. API requests are automatically collected during test execution
-3. Coverage is calculated based on recorded requests and Swagger spec
+4. Coverage is calculated based on recorded requests and Swagger spec
-4. Reports are generated from coverage data
+5. Reports are generated when coverage tracking is stopped

 ## Benefits

 - **Modularity**: Each component can be replaced or modified independently
 - **Testability**: Components can be tested in isolation
 - **Flexibility**: Easy to add new features or change existing ones
 - **Maintainability**: Clear separation of concerns makes code easier to understand and maintain
+- **Integration**: Seamless integration with Playwright test framework
+- **Automatic Collection**: No need to manually record requests
+- **Configurable**: Easy to configure through options